Shelfy

 Projects

-Example: "Q4 Campaign" collection with competitor ads, asset links, analytics dashboards
+Example: a "Q4 Campaign" collection with competitor ads, asset links, and analytics dashboards.

 Areas

-Example: "Marketing" collection with tools, industry news, best practices
+Example: a "Marketing" collection with tools, industry news, and best practices.

 Resources